aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 }
 ```

-By default this will also pre-load the model file and prepare Amazon Voice Focus for use.
+By default this will also pre-load the model file and prepare Amazon Voice Focus and Echo Reduction for use.
 Failure to load necessary resources will result in `isSupported` returning `false`.
 If you do not want to pre-load resources — *e.g.*, if you would rather the download occur later, or you are not sure if the user will use noise suppression — pass the optional `preload` argument:

 ```typescript
 const spec = {};